π‘ Geometric Truths in Classical Light

 Draw the diagonals \( \overline{AC} \) and \( \overline{BD} \).

-Consider triangles \( \triangle ABC \) and \( \triangle ABD \):
+Consider triangles \( \triangle ABC \) and \( \triangle BAD \):

-Side: \( \overline{AB} \cong \overline{AB} \) (common side).
+Side: \( \overline{AB} \cong \overline{BA} \) (common side).

-Angle: \( \angle ABC \cong \angle BAD \) (both are right).
+Angle: \( \angle ABC \cong \angle BAD \) (both are right angles by definition).

-Side: \( \overline{BC} \cong \overline{AD} \) (given).
+Side: \( \overline{BC} \cong \overline{AD} \) (given equal legs).

-Thus, by SAS, \( \triangle ABC \cong \triangle ABD \).
+Thus, by SAS congruence, \( \triangle ABC \cong \triangle BAD \).

 π’ Question 11: Do Rectangles Exist in Euclidean Geometry?

 A rectangle—four corners of perfect rightness.
-Let us construct one: Start with segment \( \overline{AB} \), erect perpendiculars \( L_1 \) and \( L_2 \) through \( A \) and \( B \).
+Let us construct one: Start with segment \( \overline{AB} \), erect perpendicular lines \( L_1 \) and \( L_2 \) through endpoints \( A \) and \( B \) respectively.

-By the Euclidean Parallel Postulate, these lines are parallel.
-Pick point \( D \) on \( L_1 \) and construct a line parallel to \( \overline{AB} \), meeting \( L_2 \) at \( C \).
+By the Euclidean Parallel Postulate, these perpendicular lines are parallel to each other.
+Choose an arbitrary point \( D \) on \( L_1 \) and construct a line parallel to base \( \overline{AB} \), meeting line \( L_2 \) at point \( C \).

-Thus, \( \angle A, B, C, D \) are all right angles.
+In Euclidean space, because consecutive interior angles are supplementary, \( \angle A, \angle B, \angle C, \text{ and } \angle D \) are forced to all be right angles.

-Therefore, rectangles exist in the Euclidean realm.
+Therefore, rectangles are mathematically proven to exist within the Euclidean realm.

 π΅ Question 12: Euclidean Propositions